 We know changes in your health can happen unexpectedly and escalate quickly, especially when no one’s watching.
-That’s why we created the Connected Care Plan, giving you the peace of mind of monthly wellness consultations with a Registered Nurse, to help and identify any changes in your or your loved one’s health, before they become more serious.
+That’s why we created the Connected Care Plan, giving you the peace of mind of monthly wellness consultations with a nurse, to help and identify any changes in your or your loved one’s health, before they become more serious.

 With prices starting at $199 per month, getting started with Connected Care is easy and affordable.
-It begins with a one-on-one consultation with a Vyta Lifestyle Advisor, to discuss your needs to see if Connected Care is right for you or your loved one.
-And if you sign-up, your Lifestyle Advisor works with you to schedule all your Vyta services and keep loved one’s informed about each visit.
+It begins with a one-on-one consultation with a Lifestyle Advisor, to discuss your needs to see if Connected Care is right for you or your loved one.
+And if you sign-up, your Lifestyle Advisor works with you to schedule all your Bayshore services and keep loved one’s informed about each visit.
 Think of them as your dedicated concierge, working for you to ensure you’re getting the best care.

 So, whether you’re managing a chronic condition, recovering from a surgery or just looking to be proactive about managing your health between doctor visits, our Connected Care Plan may be the support you’re looking for.

 We understand our client’s health care needs are as unique as they are and that’s why we designed the Connected Care plan to be flexible, so we focus on what’s most important to you.
-During a monthly visit, your dedicated nurse can spend time monitoring vital signs, like blood pressure, oxygen levels, temperature, heart monitoring (to pick up on potential cardiac issues, such as arrhythmia) test and treat UTIs, vaccinations, care for wounds, apply topical anesthetics, etc. Many of our Clinical Leaders are also able to prescribe medication, meaning our clients can avoid leaving home and spending time waiting in emergency by having our Clinical Leaders provide treatment and/or communicate directly with our client’s doctor or pharmacy.
+During a monthly visit, your dedicated nurse can spend time monitoring vital signs, like blood pressure, oxygen levels, temperature, heart monitoring (to pick up on potential cardiac issues, such as arrhythmia) test and treat UTIs, vaccinations, care for wounds, apply topical anesthetics, etc.

 Can include; Medication reminders, to help with taking your medications properly.
 Older adults are at the highest risk of not taking medication properly.
 Our nurses help our clients with reminders on when and how to take medications by reviewing instructions from their physicians, as well as assisting to ensure you don’t run out of your medications.